0kwame/lab-04-foundational-joseph-akayesi/README.md

 - How to use typings like `Dict` to create a clear interface for a product catalogue.
 - How to implement a simple database abstraction layer using the repository pattern to handle basic data access operations for a table.
 - How to Use Private Attributes and Methods in Python’s Object-Oriented Programming
+- How to Implement the Bubble Sort Algorithm in Python to Sort a List of Items